 Jodie was named as Victorian Aboriginal Young Achiever in 2000, when she was working as an auditor at a big four accounting firm, and has maintained a prominent role in the Indigenous space and across broader society.

 Jodie has also worked in Indigenous organisations and government.
 She was an ATSIC Regional Councillor, a finalist in the Telstra Business Women of the Year award, listed in the Australian Women's Who's Who publication, inducted on the Victorian Women's Honour roll, recipient of the Prime Ministers Centenary medal and listed as one of the Australian Financial Review's 100 Women of Influence.

-Geoffrey Winters is a descendant of the Kamilaroi nation from Walgett in north-west New South Wales.
-He is currently an associate in Sydney at international law firm Clyde & Co LLP.
-He was judicial associate to the Hon Justice Basten of the NSW Court of Appeal and was judicial associate to the Hon Justice Wright of the NSW Supreme Court.
+Geoffrey Winters is a proud Kamilaroi man who’s family is from Walgett in north-west New South Wales.
+He is currently a director and lawyer at Chalk & Behrendt, Lawyers & Consultants in Sydney where he practices in the areas of Aboriginal land rights, native title, administrative and government law.
+He was previously the judicial associate to the Hon.
+Justice Basten of the Court of Appeal of New South Wales and the Hon Justice Wright of the Supreme Court of New South Wales.

 In addition, Geoffrey is a member of the Board of the New South Wales Justice Health & Forensic Mental Health Network and in 2017 was awarded the Sister Allison Bush Medal for Aboriginal and Torres Strait Islander achievement by the University of Sydney.